vbotka/ansible-freebsd-poudriere/docs/source/task-pkglists.rst

    net/rsync
    ftp/wget

+The enablement of the lists in the directory *amd64.enabled* is not mandatory.
+It's for your convenience only.
+See various strategies how to build the packages in the section :ref:`ug_build_packages`.

 .. seealso:: The default lists of the dictionaries in the role `vbotka.freebsd.postinstall`_

 .. _`man(8) poudriere-bulk`: https://www.freebsd.org/cgi/man.cgi?query=poudriere-bulk&sektion=8&manpath=freebsd-release-ports
 .. _`vbotka.freebsd.postinstall`: https://github.com/vbotka/ansible-freebsd-postinstall/tree/master/defaults/main